tc39/proposal-smart-pipelines/readme.md

 stringPromise
   |> await #
   |> # ?? throw new TypeError()
-  |> doubleSay // a tacit unary function call
+  |> doubleSay // a bare unary function call
-  |> capitalize // also a tacit unary function call
+  |> capitalize // also a bare unary function call
   |> # + '!'
 ```